Skip to content

 What does it solve?

 City leaders, local groups, and residents are driving solutions to reduce gun violence and increase safety in their communities.
-To reduce gun homicides and assaults within cities, leaders and legislators must invest in community-driven, evidence-based interventions.
+To reduce gun homicides and assaults within cities, leaders and legislators must invest in community-driven, evidence-informed interventions.

 Funding for Violence Intervention Programs